RaspiKonk/AoC_2021_Kotlin/README.md

 In this repository, raspikonk is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

 Overview of days and tasks:
+- Day 7: calculate to which position a flock ob crab submarines has to dive to burn the least fuel
+- Day ...

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources: